 Vermont is home to more than 45 cheesemakers using milk from sheep, goats and several cow breeds, ranging from Dutch Belted to Brown Swiss and Jerseys.
 The variety of cheeses seems almost endless – cheddar, alpine and blues, and all their iterations.
 Whether the unique flavor – a hint of fresh grass or fresh basil – is due to what the cows have eaten or the inherent creativity among cheesemakers, more than 150 varieties are available.
 From the World Cheese Awards to the World Championship Cheese Contest, our winning cheesemakers have put Vermont on the worldwide map.

-The Vermont Cheese Council introduces you to more than 45 cheesemakers who produce over 150 varieties of small-batch, sheep, cow and goat specialty cheeses and have won literally scores of awards.
+The Vermont Cheese Trail introduces you to more than 45 award-winning cheesemakers who produce over 150 varieties of small-batch, sheep, cow and goat specialty cheeses.